nanoframework/nanoframework.github.io/content/building/build-esp32.md

     - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
     - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)

 1. Run the PowerShell script `Initialize-VSCode.ps1` that's on the `install-scripts` folder.
 This will adjust the required settings, build launch configuration for debugging and setup the tasks to ease your developer work.
-You can specify the COM port the ESP32 flash programming utility will use (The COM port is easily changed later).
-If it is not specified, manually edit tasks.json and change instances of `<default-com-port-for-esp32>` to the required port before flashing the ESP32 nanoCLR firmware.
-(COM22 used in the example bellow)

     ```ps
-    .\Initialize-VSCode.ps1 -COMPort COM22
+    .\Initialize-VSCode.ps1
     ```

     - You can force the environment variables to be updated by adding `-Force` to the command line.